LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 When performing date operations, Lasso uses internal date libraries to automatically adjust for leap years and daylight saving time for the local time zone in all applicable regions of the world (not all regions recognize daylight saving time).
-The current time and time zone are based on that of the Web server.
+The current time and time zone are based on that of the computer or Web server Lasso is running on.

 .. note::
    Lasso extracts daylight saving time information from the operating system.